-Learn about emotional intelligence with story stones!
+Learn about emotions with story stones!

 My daughter has been struggling to put her emotions into words or express them in effective ways lately so to help her better understand and articulate her feelings, so we’ve been talking a lot about emotions and doing kids activities that center on learning emotions.
 Kids love to explore with simple hands-on activities so I put together this fun little variation on typical story stones.

-Emotional Intelligence with Build-a-Face Story Stones
+Learn about Emotions with Build-a-Face Story Stones

 Post contains affiliate links for your convenience, see my disclosure for more.

 This kids activity is a simple one.
 Round up some rocks and give each one a facial feature.
 I made eyes, noses, & mouths in different expressions and then set them out so my daughter and the daycare kids could create faces with them.

 - Sheet of paper with “face” (oval) on it